faceyspacey/respond-framework-docs-old/README.md

 }
 ```

-As you can see, modules, path nesting, and code splitting are all **collaped** into a single unified interface.
+As you can see, modules, path nesting, and code splitting are all **collapsed** into a single unified interface.

 But that's not all, the `thunk` above has a special characterstic we call **"callback nesting"**: